Incorrect signature verification

 For software using the simplesamlphp/saml2 library, update the dependency to the latest version available.

-This security issue was discovered and reported on November 29th of 2016 by artem-diverta.
+This security issue was discovered and reported on November 29, 2016 by artem-diverta.